-A journalist works with and within power relations that are a part of all societies.
+A journalist works with and within power relations that are part of all societies.
 Nevertheless, the societal power of journalism may be difficult to perceive.

 What is harder to notice is that all forms of journalism are susceptible to bias.

 However, not even good intentions can guarantee an end result free of unintentional mistakes.
-The second step to the critical reading of journalism is to understand that if an article has been published, it does not make it true.
+The second step to the critical reading of journalism is to understand that the simple fact that an article has been published does not make it true.